-Benjamin Herbst also has defended numerous possession of paraphernalia cases that may not carry a jail sentence, but can still leave a damaging mark on a person’s criminal background.
+Benjamin also has defended numerous possession of paraphernalia cases that may not carry a jail sentence, but can still leave a damaging mark on a person’s criminal background.
+He has successfully had dozens of paraphernalia charges dismissed and expunged over the last few years, and will fight for the same result in your case.
 Other drug offenses that Benjamin handles include trafficking, sale and attempted sale, and large amount/ kingpin violations.
-Chances are that whatever drug offense you or a loved one has been charged with, Benjamin has handled that same type of charge in the past.
+Chances are that whatever drug offense you or a loved one has been charged with, Maryland drug attorney Benjamin has handled it in the past.
 As a result he is more than prepared to fight for your rights the minute he is hired.
 Call today at 410-207-2598 for a free case evaluation.